bboc/todoist-converter/README.md

 - **added**: App displays error information
 - **added**: App icon
 - **added**: App now can process an entire directory todoist- or opml-files
+- **added**: App and commandline tools now are able to process an zip file (e.g. the backups downloaded from todoist) in one go
 - **added**: App now displays conversion formats dependent on the selected input file
 - **fixed**: App defaults to write to root folder on MacOS
 -